openrport/openrport/README.md

 ```

 ### Using authentication
-Anyone who knows the address and the port of your rport server can use it for tunneling.
-In most cases, this is not desired.
-Your rport server could be abused for example to publish content under your IP address.
-Therefore, using rport with authentication is highly recommended.
+To prevent anyone who knows the address and the port of your rport server to use it for tunneling, using client authentication is required.

 Using a static username password pair is the most basic option.
 See the comments in the [rportd.example.conf](rportd.example.conf) and read more about all supported [authentication options](docs/client-auth.md).